shpilu/cloRedis/README.md

 make install
 ```
 Or you can customize install directory by running command like "make install PREFIX=$TARGET_DIR".
-Noteworthy is that hiredis has been intergrated into cloredis, so you do not need to install hiredis additionally.
+Noteworthy is that hiredis has been intergrated into cloredis, so you do not need to install hiredis separately.

 ## Document